Anyone who lives, works or is a student in Cannock Chase District can submit (or sign) an electronic petition on-line.

 - Discloses confidential or exempt information, including information protected by a court order or government department.

 - Names individuals, or provides information where they may be easily identified, e.g. individual members or officers of public bodies.

 - Refers to an issue which is currently the subject of a formal complaint, to the Council, the Local Ombudsman complaint; or the subject or possible subject of any legal proceedings.

 The Council accepts no liability for the petitions on these web pages.

 The views expressed in the petition do not necessarily reflect those of the Council.
 Advice on the admissibility of ePetitions can be obtained from the Member Services department (Telephone: 01543 462621).

 When you submit an ePetition to the Council it can have positive outcomes that lead to change and inform debate.
 It can bring an issue to the attention of the Council and show strong public approval or disapproval for something which the Council is doing.
 As a consequence, the Council may decide to, for example, change or review a policy, hold a public meeting or run a public consultation to gather more views on the issue.

 Yes, you can still submit a paper petition.

 A petition may also gather names and addresses in both forms - you can have a paper version and an online version, although repeat names will be removed.
 Both forms should run for the same period of time and must be submitted together.
-Please inform the Member Services department if you are running a combined paper and electronic petition.
+Please inform the Democratic Services department if you are running a combined paper and electronic petition.